San Antonio Area — 32 Communities

 View Live Oak

-Small incorporated city nationally known for its Christmas light tradition.
-Stable values, tight-knit community, and one of the shorter Fort Sam commutes in the northeast.
+Small incorporated city known for its holiday light tradition.
+Stable values, tight-knit community, and one of the shorter Fort Sam commutes in the northeast corridor.

 View Windcrest

-Quiet, upscale incorporated city with large lots, Comal ISD schools, and minimal commercial development.
+Upscale incorporated city with large lots, Comal ISD schools, and no commercial development within city limits.
 For buyers who want space, privacy, and a strong school district.

 View Garden Ridge

-Rural-adjacent community east of San Antonio with larger lots, genuine agricultural roots, and more land per dollar than any suburban alternative.
-For buyers who want space.
+Rural-adjacent community east of San Antonio with larger lots, genuine agricultural character, and more land per dollar than any suburban alternative.

 View Marion